 Dockerfile when you request a build of

-an image, executes the instructions, and returns a final image.
+an image, executes the instructions, and returns the image.

-The Docker registry is the store for your Docker images.
-Once you build a Docker image you can push it to a public registry such as Docker Hub or to your own registry running behind your firewall.
+A Docker registry stores Docker images.
+After you build a Docker image, you can push it to a public registry such as Docker Hub or to a private registry running behind your firewall.
 You can also search for existing images and pull them from the registry to a host.

 A container uses the host machine’s Linux kernel, and consists of any extra files you add when the image is created, along with metadata associated with the container at creation or when the container is started.
 Each container is built from an image.
-That image tells Docker what the container holds, what process to run when the container is launched, and a variety of other configuration data.
+The image defines the container’s contents, which process to run when the container is launched, and a variety of other configuration details.
 The Docker image is read-only.
-When Docker runs a container from an image, it adds a read-write layer on top of the image (using a union file system as we saw earlier) in which your application can then run.
+When Docker runs a container from an image, it adds a read-write layer on top of the image (using a UnionFS as we saw earlier) in which your application runs.

-docker binary or via the API, the Docker client tells the Docker
+docker run CLI command or the equivalent API, the Docker Engine

 $ docker run -i -t ubuntu /bin/bash

-Docker is written in Go and makes use of several kernel features to deliver the functionality we’ve seen.
+Docker is written in Go and takes advantage of several features of the Linux kernel to deliver its functionality.

 pidnamespace: Process isolation (PID: Process ID).